Trimming Stability Selection increases variable selection robustness: Stability Selection and robustness

-There is another very important feature that Stability Selection allows in contrast to a simple bagged estimator, namely that it \textbf{in principle allows for more than the half of the instances/cells being contaminated without violating equivariance properties (cf. \cite{davies05}) of the underlying algorithm} that prevent BDPs from exceeding 0.5.
-We first have to elaborate why this setting is reasonable since the main idea of robust statistics is to base an estimation on a (clean) majority of the data.
-This is indeed true and for standard estimation procedures like location or scatter estimation, any other paradigm would be misleading because it would focus on a minority of the data.
-Maybe there could be some structure in the data so that the original observations are located on some manifold so that one may indeed detect them, but in general, one can doubt that such a procedure would work well without additional assumptions.

-In machine learning problems, especially regression, the situation is somewhat different due to the assumption that there is an underlying model from which the clean data have been generated (so here, they lie indeed on some manifold).
+In contrast to a simple bagged estimator, Stability Selection allows for more than the half of the instances/cells being contaminated without violating equivariance properties (cf. \cite{davies05}) of the underlying algorithm that prevent BDPs from exceeding 0.5.
+For example, in machine learning, especially regression, one assumes that there is an underlying model from which the clean data have been generated.
 Even if the relative fraction of outlying instances exceeds a half, say it is 60\%, then it is nevertheless a desirable goal to infer the model which describes the correspondence structure of the responses and the predictors of the clean observations.
-There is no qualitative hindrance to aim at finding the underlying model due to the standard assumption that outliers do not have structure and just stem from some unknown, arbitrary distribution.
+There is no qualitative hindrance to aim at finding the underlying model due to the standard assumption that outliers \textbf{do not have structure} and just stem from some unknown, arbitrary distribution.

 In order to clarify the argumentation, consider the awkward case-wise contamination situation that the outliers had structure, i.e., additionally to the underlying model $f: \mathcal{X} \rightarrow \mathcal{Y}$ that relates the responses and the predictors of the clean observations one had another model $g: \mathcal{X} \rightarrow \mathcal{Y}$ from which the outlying instances are generated.
 In this artificial setting, one would indeed try to infer $g$ instead of $f$ and treat the actual clean instances as the outliers, more precisely, as the outliers w.r.t. the model $g$.